celinelatulipe/ThinkLikeComputer/_sources/GeneralIntro/MoreAboutPrograms.rst

     License".

 .. qnum::
-   :prefix: intro-7-
+   :prefix: 1-5-
    :start: 1

-.. index:: formal language, natural language, parse, token
+.. index:: control structures
 More About Programs
 -------------------

 A **program** is a sequence of instructions that specifies how to perform a computation.
-The computation might be something as complex as rendering an html page in a web browser or encoding a video and streaming it across the network.
+The computation might be something as complex as rendering an html page in a web browser or encoding a video and streaming it across a network.
 It can also be a symbolic computation, such as searching for and replacing text in a document or (strangely enough) compiling a program.